+43 677 61773370

 Examples and Characteristics

-Antique Art: Paintings from the Renaissance period.
+Antique Art: Church interior from the Baroque period.

 Understanding how old an item must be to qualify as an antique is crucial for collectors.
 The distinction between antique vs vintage often lies in this 100-year benchmark, which differentiates the truly historic from the relatively recent.